GregorKocar/PyDSA-PLUS/README.md

 https://github.com/GregorKocar/PyDSA-PLUS

 The file to run is in the PyDSA-PLUS directory and is called PyDSA.pyw

+WINDOWS EXECUTABLE

+You can find Windows executable in folder Windows.
+To run it just download it to your computer.
+It needs VISA driver and USB cable connection to your digital scope to function properly